 (9) For the purposes of section 3.37 of the Act, a contravention of subregulation (1) or (7) is a contravention that can lead to impounding of goods comprising a thing constructed on, over, or under a public thoroughfare or other public place that is local government property.

+Note for this regulation:

-Note: This regulation is of the kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 3.
+This regulation is of the kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 3.
 This means that an offender might be given a notice under section 3.25(1)(b) of the Act and if the notice is not complied with the local government may, under section 3.26, itself do what the notice required and recover the cost from the offender.
 Schedule 9.1 item 8(4) is relevant.

 See also Schedule 3.1 Division 1 item 3 which allows a similar notice to be given even when no offence has been committed.

-[Regulation 17 inserted in Gazette 1 Feb 2013 p.
+[Regulation 17 inserted: Gazette 1 Feb 2013 p.
 431-4.]

 18. Protection of watercourses, drains, tunnels and bridges — Sch.
 9.1 cl.
 9